jinmingjian/jinmingjian.github.io/content/pages/resume.md

 * **Person with the Most Total Money Rewards** in the history of Alibaba Tianchi Engineering Competitions (2015 - 2020)

 * **Highest rewards in all solo participants (one-person teams)** in the history of Alibaba Tianchi Engineering Competitions (2015 - 2020), and for the two successive 2018 to 2019 reasons.

+NOTE: It is better to check [the wonderful in the section of Talks and Writings](###Talks%20and%20Writings), not only the prizes.
+Sometimes, the prizes for all kinds of competitions are just like microbenchmarks.
+There are definitely kinds of problem which you may not realize if you are not an expert at these fields.
+What I really want to get is not the rank#1, but **how joyful to hack kinds of engineering topics from an individual‘s effort**.

 <div>
 <p align="center">